Advance your cloud security career with the right credential.

 Network and application security

-If you’re interested in starting a career in cybersecurity, consider the Google Cybersecurity Professional Certificate on Coursera.
-This program is designed to help individuals with no previous experience find their first job in the field of cybersecurity, all at their own pace.
-The courses cover topics such as security models, tools that are used to access and address threats, networks, and more.
+If you’re interested in starting a career in cybersecurity, consider the Microsoft Cybersecurity Analyst Professional Certificate on Coursera.
+This program is designed to help individuals with no previous experience prepare to excel in cloud cybersecurity on the Azure platform, all at their own pace.

 Cloud security applies cybersecurity concepts and practices to cloud environments.
 This helps secure cloud systems from both internal and external threats.
 Watch this video from IBM's Introduction to Cloud Computing for a more thorough introduction to the core concepts of cloud security.